 - Personal spaces

 - Travelling

 - The world of work

 - Environmental issues

-- Festivals and events
+- · Festivals and events

 Students are required to participate in three 70-minute online lessons per week.
-In addition to the online lessons, students are required to complete tasks on the Education Perfect learning program and complete homework tasks as required by the German teacher.
+In addition to the online lessons, students are required to complete tasks on OneNote, the Education Perfect learning program and homework as set by the German teacher.